tedchain/tedchain-technology/README.md

 Solution
 --------

-To solve this, make sure the URL :ref:`set in your configuration file <master-observer-configuration>` (``validator_mode:root_url``) matches the URL that clients use to connect to your Tedchain instance.
+To solve this, make sure the URL `set in your configuration file <master-observer-configuration>` (``validator_mode:root_url``) matches the URL that clients use to connect to your Tedchain instance.
 All the components of the URL must match:

 * The scheme, e.g.: ``http://endpoint.com/`` vs ``https://endpoint.com/``
 * The hostname, e.g.: ``http://127.0.0.1/`` vs ``http://localhost/``